megpay/66-days-of-data/README.md

 # 66 Days of Data

+## What happened?

+It looks like I got super busy at work and let this slide.
+Not to say that I haven't been coding, I have, I just haven't been recording it.
+I am going to give this another go.

+### Back then

 Five minutes a day for 66 days.
 Spending a few minutes every day learning something new about data.
 This is supposed to develop a new habit.
 We will see.
 Seems I slipped into 10 minutes a day, oops.